John F. Baldwin Jr.

-John Finley Baldwin Jr. (June 28, 1915 – March 9, 1966) was an American lawyer, military officer, and politician who served as a U.S. representative from California from 1955 to 1966.
+John Finley Baldwin Jr. (June 28, 1915 – March 9, 1966) was an American lawyer, military officer, and liberal politician who served as a U.S. representative from California from 1955 to 1966.

 Early life

 Born in Oakland, California, in 1915 to John Finley Baldwin and Nellie Linekin, John F. Baldwin Jr. graduated from San Ramon Valley High School in Danville, California.
 He went on to the University of California, Berkeley, where he majored in accounting and finance and graduated in 1935.
 Soon after he became the assistant manager of South-Western Publishing Co. in San Francisco.

 Baldwin married Mary Isaacs at the Presidio of San Francisco in December 1944, while he was a major in the U.S. Army and she was a secretary.

 Career

 Baldwin joined the U.S. Army in 1941 and served in the area of finance, first as a training director at the Army Finance School and later with the Office of Fiscal Director.
 By the time he was discharged in 1946, he had attained the rank of lieutenant colonel.

 He returned to UC Berkeley to study law, graduating from its Boalt Hall School of Law in 1949.